cedlemo/ctypes-stubs-generation-notes/README.md

 with the automatically generated bindings for the enum in order to create a library for the bindings.

-The library depends on the *Bindings_stubs*, and the build step needs some flags.
+The library depends on the *Bindings_stubs*, and the build step needs some flags to compile.
 The following rules describe to dune how to generate those dependencies.

 ```